ETEC and Shigella vaccine development

 Innovative research to support vaccine development

-Finally, in 2011, we helped conduct an assessment of the market opportunity for ETEC vaccines to provide product developers and donors with a business case for investment.
+Market assessments: Finally, in 2011, we helped conduct an assessment of the market opportunity for ETEC vaccines to provide product developers and donors with a business case for investment.
 The resulting analysis demonstrated that ETEC vaccines may represent a moderate opportunity for industry investment, with an estimated annual revenue potential of more than US$600 million 10 years after global launch.
 We also identified a clear need for additional studies to assess the societal impact of diarrhea, such as disease burden, lost work time, and quality of life.
-We are now preparing a similar investment case for Shigella vaccines, with a heavier focus on these societal impacts, as well as an assessment of the feasibility of and markets for a combination ETEC/Shigella vaccine.
+We are now preparing a similar investment case for Shigella vaccines, with a heavier focus on these societal impacts, as well as an assessment of the feasibility of and markets for a combined ETEC/Shigella vaccine.